garethrichings33/GaussianProcessRegression/README.md

 Code to run Gaussian Process Regression (GPR) on user-provided datasets, then generate predictions from a second set of points (both provided as .csv files).

+Written in Java using IntelliJ.

-Currently only a test version dealing with hard-coded datasets.
+Currently only a test version dealing with a hard-coded dataset.